isabella232/depot3/README.md

-# D3 - Command line package and patch management for Casper
+# d3 - Command line package and patch management for Casper

-D3 is a package deployment and patch management system for OS X that enhances the [Casper Suite](http://www.jamfsoftware.com/products/casper-suite/), an enterprise-level management system for Apple devices from [JAMF Software LLC](http://www.jamfsoftware.com/).
+d3 is a package deployment and patch management system for OS X that enhances the [Casper Suite](http://www.jamfsoftware.com/products/casper-suite/), an enterprise-level management system for Apple devices from [JAMF Software](http://www.jamfsoftware.com/).
 It was created by [Pixar Animation Studios](http://www.pixar.com/).

-D3 adds these, capabilities and more, to Casper's package handling:
+d3 adds these, capabilities and more, to Casper's package handling:

 * Automatic software updates on clients when new versions are released on the server
 * Pre-release piloting of new packages